JamieTaylor94/mentoring.solid.single-responsibility-principle/README.md

 What is single responsibility principle?
 Why do we use single responsibility principle?

-Insert a link that goes to that file in the repo in your github account.
+Insert a link that goes to that file in the repo in your GitHub account.